-September 2023: The Fountain was a runner-up in University of Toronto School of Continuing Studies Creative Writing Program's Penguin Random House Canada Student Award for Fiction.
+September 2023: The Fountain was a runner-up in the University of Toronto School of Continuing Studies Creative Writing Program's Penguin Random House Canada Student Award for Fiction.
 A presentation was held at TIFA.
 Thanks to U of T SCS, PRH and the judges and congratulations to the other winners.

 April 2023: Foam is in Issue 38 (Spring 2023) of Pulp Literature magazine.